elislade/ChipperAI/README.md

 }
 ```

-NOTE: You will need to add privacy messages for `NSSpeechRecognitionUsageDescription` and `NSMicrophoneUsageDescription`.
+NOTE: You will need to add privacy messages for `NSSpeechRecognitionUsageDescription` and `NSMicrophoneUsageDescription` and have granted user permission before using AI class.